 Just Stopping For a Moment

-What if taking a moment to do nothing opens you to the infinite?
+So, it’s ironic that taking few moments to do nothing and let all thoughts calm down can actually feel restorative and more…how to say… connected.
+Sort of how people used to sit on their porches in the evening, or how we are refreshed by sleeping at night.
 Maybe it opens us to more possibilities, more creativity, and de-fatigues our overworked brains?
 And what better place to take a resting moment than in the garden or your favorite nature spot?

 Even as a gardener it is sometimes hard for me to put down the trowel and just stop and forget all chores for a bit.
 Forget all planning and improvement projects, to-do lists and analysis of all kinds.
-Just for a few moments if that’s all you can manage, just listening, sensing, being … as my favorite meditation mentor says.
+Just for a few moments if that’s all that can be managed, just listening, sensing, being … as my favorite meditation mentor says.

 Create a Sacred Space